aaronmallen/activeinteractor/README.md

 end
 ```

-The `perform` class method is the proper way to invoke an interactor.
+The `.perform` class method is the proper way to invoke an interactor.
 The hash argument is converted to the interactor instance's
 context.
-The `perform` instance method is invoked along with any callbacks and validations that the interactor might define.
+The `#perform` instance method is invoked along with any callbacks and validations that the interactor might define.
 Finally, the context (along with any changes made to it) is returned.

 #### Kinds of Interactors

-There are two kinds of interactors built into the Interactor library: basic interactors and organizers.
+There are two kinds of interactors built into ActiveInteractor: basic interactors and organizers.

 ##### Interactors

-A basic interactor is a class that includes Interactor and defines `perform`.\
+A basic interactor is a class that inherits from `ActiveInteractor::Base` and defines `perform`.

 ```ruby
 class AuthenticateUser < ActiveInteractor::Base